 - 0.25 g of concentrates (solid or liquid)

 Growing cannabis at home

-Albertans wishing to cultivate a small personal supply of cannabis can purchase their seeds from a provincially regulated retailer or through Alberta’s only legal online retailer, Alberta Cannabis.
+Albertans wishing to cultivate a small personal supply of cannabis can purchase their seeds from a provincially regulated retailer.
+To find a regulated retailer check out the Cannabis licensee search tool.

 Albertans are permitted to grow up to four cannabis plants per residence for personal use from licensed seeds.

 Renters, condo-dwellers and those who live in multi-family dwellings might be restricted from growing cannabis in their homes based on rules established in rental agreements or condominium bylaws.

 Individuals may not designate another person to grow recreational cannabis on their behalf.
 Cannabis for medical purposes is the only exception to the above rules.

 For more information on medical cannabis, please visit Health Canada.

 - Cannabis products can harm children and pets.
 Lock your grow space and products and dispose of waste safely.